 The only way you can truly make it in Hollywood is by doing the work!

 This is good news.
 Thanks to technology like YouTube and inexpensive camera gear, there has never been a easier time to make, market and share your work with the world.
 You don’t have to ask for permission to be successful.

 My point is simple.
 If you want to make it in Hollywood, you really only have to follow three distinct laws.

 - Maintain a reputation for being trustworthy and reliable.

 - Hone your ability for picking up the phone and cold calling.

 Want a real world example?
 You will have a hard time finding someone that works harder than indie film producer Tom Malloy.
 If you don’t know Tom, he is an actor and a filmmaker.
 But what makes him inspiring is his never-ending hustle.

 When he couldn’t land acting gigs, Tom Malloy decided to produce his own film and then cast himself with other, more well known actors.
 His efforts paid off.
 Since his first feature, he has gone on to raise over 25 million dollars to produce multiple movie projects!

-A while back Tom and I launched the Film Finance Guide.
+A while back Tom and I launched the film business plan.
 Many filmmakers have participated in the program.
 And the positive feedback has been really encouraging.